-Application deadlines
+Application Deadlines

-The deadline for freshman applications is March 1.
+The priority deadline for freshman applications is March 1.

-Applications received before March 1 will be handled on a modified rolling admissions basis.
-Early decision applicants receive first notification of acceptance by December 15.
-The first round of acceptances for regular decision applicants are sent out on January 15.
-After January 15, notification of admissions decisions usually occurs two to four weeks after application files are completed.
+Applications received before March 1 will be handled on a rolling admissions basis.
+Early decision applicants receive notification of acceptance no later than December 15.
 Because the number of spaces available in the entering class is necessarily limited, rolling admission continually narrows the opportunities for admission as the cycle progresses and admitted students commit to enroll for the desired semester by submitting the required deposit.
 (See Application Fee and Deposits.)